flatcar-archive/flatcar-docs/etcd/etcd-live-cluster-reconfiguration.md

 ### Change etcd cluster size

-Changing the size of an etcd cluster is as simple as adding a new member, and using the output of the member addition, such as name of the new etcd member, member IDs, state and URLs of the cluster, to the config file for provisioning on the Container Linux node.
+Changing the size of an etcd cluster is as simple as adding a new member, and using the output of the member addition, such as name of the new etcd member, member IDs, state and URLs of the cluster, to the config file for provisioning on the CoreOS Container Linux node.

 1. Run the `etcdctl member add` command.